polkadot-fellows/RFCs/text/0017-coretime-market-redesign.md

 In the case where there are combined more renewals and bidders at or above the `CLEARING_PRICE` than available cores, we allocate cores to the highest to lowest bidders until all available cores are allocated (albeit still at the `CLEARING_PRICE`).
 That effectively means that in situations with very high demand, some bidders might not get the coretime they bid for.

-If the supply exceeds the demand, all unallocated cores are transferred to the Instantanous Market.
+If the supply exceeds the demand, all unallocated cores are transferred to the On-Demand Market.

 #### Reserve Price Adjustment